Cabinet of New Zealand: Committees

 A Cabinet committee comprises a subset of the larger Cabinet, consisting of a number of ministers who have responsibility in related areas of policy.
 Cabinet committees go into considerably more detail than can be achieved at regular Cabinet meetings, discussing issues which do not need the input of ministers holding unrelated portfolios.
 Committee terms of reference and membership are determined by the prime minister and the exact number and makeup of committees changes with the government.
-As of February 2025, there were 8 Cabinet committees:
+There are eight Cabinet committees in August 2026: